Faith on account of empirical evidence is knowledge but

 proposition about reality and the norm in reality cannot

 be perceived in the empirical sense, nor can the norm itself.
-It

-proposition true.
-The least which is required is coherence of
+The least which is required is coherence of such a normative proposition

-true or false, and with what has explicitly or implicitly
+with all other propositions considered true or false, and with what has

-been taken to be normatively superior.
-We thus espouse coherence
+explicitly or implicitly been taken to be normatively superior.

-as criterion of truth even tho we might be forced to accept what
+We thus espouse coherence as criterion of truth even tho we might be

-is least incoherent when the option of coherence is not open to
+forced to accept what is least incoherent when the option of coherence is

-incoherence) is no proof of truth: a coherent system may be
+truth: a coherent system may be false.

-empirical evidence may show which system is mistaken, or it may
+In the case of factual belief empirical evidence may show which system is

-is normative, it is not empirical evidence either which can
+If, and insofar as, belief is normative, it is not empirical evidence

-minimally incoherent systems is at least ungrounded.
+incoherent systems is at least ungrounded.

 It is banal to remark that empirical evidence cannot be used